SnowdogApps/magento2-alpaca-theme/docs/alpaca-step-by-step.md

 5) run `yarn dev` to work with components in dev mode.

 6. Create frontools config file to compile theme static assets:
-Go to `dev/tools/frontools/themes.json` and add your theme:
+Go to `dev/tools/frontools/themes.json` and add or adjust your theme:
 ```json
 {
   "alpaca": {